OnPay: Fast Facts [Star rating: 4.2 out of 5]

 SEE: Payroll services comparison tool (TechRepublic Premium)

-Paychex is a human capital management provider that offers software products to help small business owners meet their HR needs.
+Paychex is a payroll provider that offers software products to help small business owners meet their HR needs.
 Its features support processes relating to payroll, tax management, benefits administration, compliance, and talent acquisition.
-Paychex is an easy-to-use platform for businesses seeking to optimize their employee management.
+Much like OnPay, Paychex is an easy-to-use platform for businesses seeking to optimize their employee management.

 - Paychex Flex Essentials: $39 per month, plus $5 per employee.